ghivert/tardis/README.md

 <!-- [![Package Version](https://img.shields.io/hexpm/v/tardis)](https://hex.pm/packages/tardis)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/tardis/) -->

+> While fully working, and usable right away, Tardis is still in development to
+> find the perfect API and to see how to integrate it in Lustre & the Lustre
+> devtools.
+Maybe in few months, you'll be able to enjoy the time-traveller
+> debugger without any install needed!
+Right now, Tardis uses internals access
+> from Lustre, otherwise it could not work.
+Be careful when updating Lustre,
+> otherwise Tardis could end up not working!
+You can expect quick releases
+> though at each Lustre release!
+>
+> If you think to anything, feedbacks are greatly appreciated!

 Every good frontend framework deserve to have a good debugger.
 Tardis tries to fill this gap with [Lustre](https://hexdocs.pm/lustre).
 Because of the immutable nature and the management of side-effects of lustre, it's possible to implement a debugger able to register everything that happened in the app and that can rewind the time in order to display the state of your app, at any point in time!
 Tardis is a time-traveller debugger, made to interact with multiple lustre applications and components on one page, with the simplest setup possible yet!

 ## Demo